Our fabrics and raw materials

 ECONYL® regenerated nylon – ocean plastics and industrial waste

-ECONYL® regenerated nylon may be the first regenerated fiber for swimwear and activewear fabric that comes to mind, and for a great reason!
-ECONYL® nylon is a regenerated nylon yarn made by an Italian company called Aquafil.
+ECONYL® regenerated nylon is a recycled nylon yarn made by an Italian company called Aquafil.
 The swimwear and activewear fabrics utilising ECONYL® yarn are manufactured exclusively by Italian Carvico and consist of 78% regenerated nylon and 22% elastane coming in different thicknesses suitable for both swimwear and activewear.
 ECONYL® regenerated nylon has been made utilising pre-consumer and post-consumer waste such as fishing nets, fabric scraps, carpet flooring and industrial plastic.
 For each 10 000 tons of the raw material collected, they are able to save 70 000 barrels of crude oil and 65 100 tonnes of CO2 emissions from entering our atmosphere.

 All Carvico fabrics utilising ECONYL® regenerated nylon have the OEKO-TEX® 100-standard ensuring they have been tested for harmful substances and are safe to be used and worn.

 The ECONYL® regeneration system consists of four steps:

 - Rescue: The ECONYL® nylon regeneration system starts with rescuing waste that would otherwise be polluting the Earth, from all over the world.
 That waste is then sorted and cleaned to recover all of the nylon possible.

 - Regenerate: Through a radical regeneration and purification process, the nylon waste is recycled right back to its original purity.
 That means ECONYL® nylon is exactly the same as virgin nylon when it comes to the qualities of this fiber.